sandstreamdev/std/array/none.md

 ## Questions

-- How to check if array is empty?
+- How to check if an array is empty?